 If you are a consumer it will help you understand both the evolution and the functioning of your gear.

 Our textile innovation history gives the long view of how textiles were developed and shows the changing relationships between materials, skills, technology, science to processes and how these relate to garments and equipment produced.
 This provides a big picture although it is not a comprehensive history of all textiles and textile processes- just those relevant for functional outdoor textiles.
 Though there are some surprises.
 Who would have thought of using silk for ropes or oiled silk for tents?
 This innovation history shows how and why.

-The Textile Innovation History will be driven by the needs of the Textile Academy and will relate to :
+The Textile Innovation History will relate to :